Dr Georgia Volioti

 Biography

-I am a graduate of Imperial College, London (first-class BSc Honours) and a graduate of Royal Holloway, University of London (Master in Music with distinction and PhD in Music).
-My PhD was funded by an AHRC doctoral studentship at the Centre for the History and Analysis of Recorded Music (CHARM), supervised by Professor Nicholas Cook.
-My doctoral research combined empirical-analytical methods for the study of recordings with performance historiography and criticism.
-Following completion of my PhD, I was a visiting lecturer at Royal Holloway, University of London, where I taught on the BMus and MMus pathways, and I was also affiliated with the Faculty of Music, University of Cambridge, where I supervised various undergraduate BA Music Tripos courses (in Performance Studies, Music & Science and Aesthetics).
-Prior to my appointment at Surrey, I held a postdoctoral visiting Fellowship at Humboldt University, Berlin, and I also undertook research at the Centre for Performance Science, Royal College of Music, London.
+I am a Senior Lecturer in Music and the Programme Director for the Masters in Music at Surrey.
+I am a graduate of Imperial College, London (First-class BSc Hons and Associate of the Royal College of Science) and a graduate of Royal Holloway, University of London (Masters in Music with Distinction, specialism Advanced Performance Pathway, and PhD in Music, fully funded by an AHRC scholarship).
+Following completion of my PhD, I was affiliated with the Faculty of Music, University of Cambridge, where I supervised undergraduate BA Music Tripos courses in: Performance Studies; Music and Science; Aesthetics and Final-Year Dissertation.
+I was also a Visiting Lecturer at Royal Holloway, University of London, where I taught on the BMus and MMus pathways.
+Prior to my appointment at Surrey, I held a Postdoctoral Visiting Fellowship at Humboldt University, Berlin, and I also undertook research at the Centre for Performance Science, Royal College of Music, London.

-I am an accredited Associate Fellow of the Higher Education Academy (UK), and I have a Licentiate Diploma in piano performance from the Guildhall School of Music & Drama, London.
+I am an accredited Associate Fellow of Advance HE (formerly Higher Education Academy) and I have a Licentiate Diploma in piano performance from the Guildhall School of Music & Drama, London (LGSMD(P)).

 Current: